Five ways to help slow your heart rate when anxious

 Anxiety often causes anxiety.
 For example, the faint feeling of anxiety can frighten you so much that your anxiety grows, and everything feels much stronger.

-The views expressed in this article are those of the author.
-All articles published on Hypnotherapy Directory are reviewed by our editorial team.
+The views expressed in this article are those of the author and do not necessarily reflect the views of Hypnotherapy Directory.
+Articles are reviewed by our editorial team and offer professionals a space to share their ideas with respect and care.

 Share this article with a friend